Margaret Christina Greathead1

 - Appears on charts:

-Ambrose Edward Greathead was born in 1871 in Upper Gornal, Sedgeley, Staffordshire, England.2,3,4,5 He was the son of Edward Turley Greathead and Mary Jane Whitehouse.
-In the census of 2 April 1871 in 81 Sheep Copsall, Upper Gornal, Sedgeley, Staffordshire, England, he was listed as the son of Edward Turley Greathead.6 In the census of 3 April 1881 in 80 Lower Hockley Street, Birmingham, Warwickshire, England, he was listed as the son of Edward Turley Greathead Ambrose was a scholar.7 In the census of 5 April 1891 in 133 Lennox Street, Aston, Birmingham, Warwickshire, England, he was listed as the son of Edward Turley Greathead Ambrose was a bellows maker.8
+Ambrose Edward Greathead was born on 9 January 1871 in Upper Gornal, Dudley, Staffordshire, England.2,3,4,5,6,7 He was the son of Edward Turley Greathead and Mary Jane Whitehouse.
+In the census of 2 April 1871 in 81 Sheepcotwalll, Upper Gornal, Dudley, Staffordshire, England, he was listed as the son of Edward Turley Greathead.8 In the census of 3 April 1881 in 80 Lower Hockley Street, Birmingham, Warwickshire, England, he was listed as the son of Edward Turley Greathead Ambrose was a scholar.9 In the census of 5 April 1891 in 133 Lennox Street, Aston, Birmingham, Warwickshire, England, he was listed as the son of Edward Turley Greathead Ambrose was a bellows maker.10

 Sources of Information